CupNoodles27/DRG-Tips-and-Tricks/README.md

 * If you have a weapon that does heat damage (sets enemies on fire), you can use it on a teammate to prevent them from freezing.
 Same for weapons that do cold damage on burning teammates.
 Just make sure they want you to do it first.

-* Machine events have a 15%/20%/35% chance of spawning, depending on the length of the mission.
+* Machine events have a varying chance to spawn based on mission type and length (varies from 15% to 27%).
 [Source](https://deeprockgalactic.wiki.gg/wiki/Machine_Events)

 * Machine events give a decent amount of experience.
 You don't need to succeed and you'll still get the XP.
 So even if you can’t do a machine event, start it up for the XP.
   * [?]
 Some machine events do not need to even run out - you can extract and still get XP.
 This has happened to me for kursite and tritilyte, and failed for OMEN.